 ● Decreased costs

-As CSPs work to integrate new infrastructure and capacity, now is the time to simplify their network operations by reducing the number of moving parts with a flatter design.
+As CSPs work to integrate new infrastructure and capacity, now is the time to simplify network operations by reducing the number of moving parts with a flatter design.
 Reduce the complexity of managing multiple networks for different access types (mobile, business, and residential) by standardizing on one network for all services and use automation to build granular controls in support of dynamic traffic patterns to use all available capacity rather than overbuild with idle capacity.

 A Converged SDN Transport architecture allows you to: